patrickbwarren/inkscape-survex-export/README.md

 Lines of any other color are ignored, as are other drawing objects.
-The default colors can be changed (see below), for example to red-blue-black if red-green-blue gives problems.
+The default colors can be changed (see below), for example to red-blue-black scheme if red-green-blue gives problems.

-In Inkscape, the option to save to a Survex (`*.svx`) file should appear under 'File &rarr; Save As&hellip;' or 'File &rarr; Save a Copy&hellip;'.
-This brings up a dialogue box, with:
+The extension appears under Extensions &rarr; Export  &rarr;
+Create .svx file&hellip;  In the subsequent dialog box:

 * in the 'Parameters' tab:
     + length of scale line (in m);